lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_wayfinding.md

 another human being at the center of their universe, and when that love falters, so does their sense of self.

-Maybe this: implicitly worship is most dangerous when it operates unnoticed, when we believe ourselves to be free while unknowingly enslaved by a hidden devotion.
+Maybe this: implicit worship is most dangerous when it operates unnoticed, when we believe ourselves to be free while unknowingly enslaved by a hidden devotion.
 We may believe we serve truth while serving an ideology.
 We may think we follow justice while blindly obeying a tribal instinct.
 The more unconscious the